 Volunteer in the Children’s Services Department!
 Students entering 6th grade and up can register to help out with our Summer Reading Program in June and July.
 Help kids log their reading, assist with programs, or do odd jobs for the staff – it’s all important work, and we need you!
-Get more information and a volunteer application at the Children’s Services Desk.
-Applications will be available April 1 and are due by May 24.
+Click here for the volunteer application.
+Applications are due by May 24.

 Teachers, do you need more materials to support learning in your classroom?
 The La Grange Park Public Library would be happy to fill the request for you.